Skip to main content

 Tournament Victory – ahead of Maróczy, Thomas and Yates

-Liverpool 1923 was one of only two major tournament victories in Mieses' 60-year career, alongside Vienna 1907 (Trebitsch Memorial).
+Liverpool 1923 was one of only two major tournament victories in Mieses' career of almost seven decades, alongside Vienna 1907 (Trebitsch Memorial).
 At 58 years old, this was a remarkable achievement – proving that age was no barrier to his attacking genius.

 Historical Significance